-Making a gift to Best Friends Animal Society through your will or revocable living trust is a simple and flexible way to save the lives of pets for years to come.
+Making a gift to Best Friends Animal Society through your will or revocable living trust is a simple and flexible way to save the lives of homeless pets for years to come.
 Have you already named Best Friends in your will or trust?
 Please let us know your plans.
 We'd like to thank you for joining us in our work to Save Them All.

 Mary states in her will: "I leave $50,000 to my nephew, Stephen.
 I leave $20,000 to Best Friends Animal Society."

 Residuary gift: This type of bequest is honored after all other bequests have been made, and all debts, expenses and taxes have been paid.
+Here's an example:

 Contingent gift: This type of bequest is fulfilled if certain conditions are met.
 For instance, if your primary beneficiary does not survive you, you can indicate your next choice through a contingent bequest.
+Here's an example: